 A challenging situation can occur in any one of these multiple strands of responsibility at any time.
 We can probably cope with that, even if the scale of the challenge is large.
 The danger is when a challenging situation occurs in more than one strand at the same time.
 When this happens, we begin to feel overstretched and that we can’t dedicate the time each challenge really needs.
 We begin to feel like we haven’t got our responsibilities in hand.
 A perfect storm could be brewing…

-Leaders are courageous, and we’ve literally asked for more responsibility.
+Leaders are courageous, and have in many cases literally asked for more responsibility.
 This means we often shoulder the burden of our roles stoically and silently.
 “That’s the job”, we’ll say.
 Much of the time we are resilient, and can cope with both the pressure of responsibility and the cognitive load required for these many streams.
 Except when we can’t.
 When that becomes too much we reach cognitive overload, which can spiral into dis-stress.
 Leadership roles can be isolated and lonely.
 Stoicism can veer into martyrdom.
 Dis-stress undiagnosed and unresolved can snowball.
 And when you are caught in an avalanche of stress, no rational thinking or innate leadership capability is going to dig you out.
 You need help from the outside.

 A notion I hold dear is that it is your duty as a leader to take care of yourself.
 Your duty.
 Firstly, you are just as worthy of being treated with empathy and kindness as the people you treat well.
 If you don’t believe that, do me a favour; go and ask your peers, family and friends, just to check.
 I think you’ll find they think you deserve kindness too.